Fort Vasai: Inscriptions at Fort Baçaim

+This inscription could be like a guide to those 'houses' as the first line of the inscription says, 'ES AS CASAS SE' which means 'these are the houses....' but still not much information is available on it.

 Accessibility

 To visit the Vasai Fort, take a Western Railways train bound to Virar from Churchgate in Mumbai and alight at the Vasai Road Railway Station.
 If you are departing from the Central Railway or Central Railway Harbour Line, then you have to switch to the Western Railway line at either Dadar, Bandra or Andheri.
 Another railway line connects the Central and the Western Railways lines from Vasai Road Railway Station to Diva, a stop just beyond Thane city on the Central Railway line, and long-distance passenger trains travelling this route also carry commuters between the two lines.
 There is a railway station named Kopar between Diva and Dombivli.
 Passengers travelling from Thane or Kalyan can alight at Kopar and walk up the staircase and to Platform No. 3 where they can catch the Diva to Vasai train.
 The Vasai Road station is only an hour by train from Kopar station.
 Currently, there are 5 trains daily which goes to Vasai Road from Dombivli, Diva and Panvel and 5 trains from Vasai Road to Diva and Panvel.
 There is a State Road Transport Bus Terminus & Station adjacent and to the immediate west of the Vasai Road Railway Station in Manickpur-Navghar.
 The destination for buses going to the Vasai Fort is "Killa Bunder" or "Fort Jetty/Quay".
 There are buses every half-hour.
-Ticket cost ₹ 15 per person and you can alight at the last stop and walk around.
+Tickets cost ₹15 per person and you can alight at the last stop and walk around.
 Auto rickshaws are also available, which can be hired from the western entrance to the railway station but cost more per head and are regarded as unsafe in that they are usually congested.
 Auto rickshaws are also available, which can be hired from the main road outside the station but it is ₹ 40 per person.